manpreets7/webqna/README.md

 ## How It Works

+0. You can submit a question or a search string that needs a long form answer.
-1. Given a user question, it first prompts the LLM to generate an appropriate web query.
+1. Given a user question or query, it first prompts the LLM to generate an appropriate web query.
 2. It uses the web query to search the web using the Brave Search API.
 3. It fetches the top 10 URLs from the search and aggregates the content (truncated to a specified context size).
 4. It then asks the LLM to answer the question given the search context.